earlyxpian/earlyxpian.github.io/eng/fathersofthechurch.md

 * 105: Origen: Homilies on Joshua
 * 119: Origen: Homilies on Judges
 * 120: Pamphilus and Rufinus: Apology for Origen: with On the Falsification of the Books of Origen
+* 141: Origen: Homilies on the Psalms: Codex Monacensis Graecus 34
+* 142: Origen: Homilies on Isaiah

 For more information about this series, visit the [publisher's website](https://www.cuapress.org/).
 Scans of the entire series are avilable, for pay, via [“Project Muse”](https://muse.jhu.edu).
 If you have online access to collections of a large library, you may be able to access them for free there as some libraries have subscriptions to the “Project Muse.”